yas-python/BPB-Wizard/README.md

 Based on your operating system, [download the ZIP file](https://github.com/bia-pain-bache/BPB-Wizard/releases/latest), unzip it, and run the program.

+> [!IMPORTANT]
+> This program downloads `worker.js` from github to deploy to Cloudflare and is not signed by a certificate.
+This makes Anti Viruses detect it as some kind of Trojan/Downloader threat.
+You have to disable your Anti Virus before running the program.

 #### Android (Termux) - Linux

 Android users who have Termux installed on their device and Linux users can use this bash: